 START YOUR JOURNEY

 Exploring your education and training options can seem overwhelming, but from your first enquiry to your first class, CQUniversity is alongside you every step of the way.
+We are committed to providing you with transparency in admissions so you can find the information you need at the different stages of your journey to studying with CQUniversity.

 There is no such thing as the "best university", just the best university for you.
 Meet our Vice Chancellor and President Professor Scott Bowman, and find out what makes us a great.